adnaan/gomodest-starter/README.md

-# Intro

-**gomodest** is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
+**GOMODEST** is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
 It can be used as a template to spin off simple Go webapps.

+## Motivation

+I am a devops engineer who dabbles in UI for side projects, internal tools and such.
+The SPA/ReactJS ecosystem is too costly for me.
+This is an alternative approach.

 > The main idea is to use server rendered html with spots of client-side dynamism using SvelteJS & StimulusJS

-The webapp is mostly plain old javascript, html, css but with sprinkles & spots of SvelteJS used for interactivity without page reloads.
+The webapp is mostly plain old javascript, html, css but with sprinkles of StimulusJS & spots of SvelteJS used for interactivity sans page reloads.
 StimulusJS is used for sprinkling interactivity in server rendered html & mounting Svelte components into divs.

+## Stack

 A few things which were used: